oxheadalpha/nft-tutorial/README.md

 - `<owner>` alias or address of the token owner to update operators for
 - `--nft` address of the FA2 NFT contract
 - `--add` list of aliases or addresses to add to the operator set
-- `--add` list of aliases or addresses to remove the operator set
+- `--remove` list of aliases or addresses to remove from the operator set

 ```sh
 $ tznft update-ops <owner> --nft <nft_address> --add [add_operators_list] --remove [add_operators_list]